saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#productimage">ProductImage</a></td>
 <td>

-Get a single product image by ID
+Get a single product image by ID.

 </td>
 </tr>